zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 ## Configuring 'Cache Refresh Engine' in Gluu Server
 The deployer needs to know various values of his own backend AD to configure this part.
-For example, host & port, binDN user information, bindDN password, Objectclasses, attributes whose information will be pulled etc.
+For example, host & port, bindDN user information, bindDN password, Objectclasses, attributes whose information will be pulled etc.

 In addition, the deployer also needs to know generic information of his Gluu Server's LDAP.
-By default, deployer can use 'localhost:1636', 'cn=directory manager', 'password what he chose during installation', 'ou=people,o=site' as server information, binDN, bindDN password and baseDN respectively.
+By default, deployer can use 'localhost:1636', 'cn=directory manager', 'password what he chose during installation', 'ou=people,o=site' as server information, bindDN, bindDN password and baseDN respectively.

-After collecting this information, deployer can move forward with Cache Refresh Engine setup.
+After collecting this information, deployer can move forward with the setup of the Cache Refresh engine.

 ## Configuring 'Authentication Manager' in Gluu Server
 This manager knows where to search for users when a request comes in.